US STOCKS-Futures fall as shutdown enters second day

 NEW YORK, Oct 2 U.S. stock index futures fell on Wednesday as a partial government shutdown in Washington entered a second day, adding to concerns about when the issue might be resolved.

-There were few signs that Congress was making progress in agreeing on a spending bill that would reopen operations.
-The Democratic-led U.S. Senate voted Tuesday to kill Republicans' latest attempts to modify an emergency funding bill, and sent a "clean" measure back to the House of Representatives that would extend funding for government agencies until Nov.
+* There were few signs that Congress was making progress in agreeing on a spending bill that would reopen operations.
+The Democratic-led U.S. Senate voted Tuesday to kill Republicans' latest attempts to modify an emergency funding bill, stripping proposed amendments from the spending bill and sending back to the House a "clean" bill that would fund government agencies until Nov.
 15.

-U.S. Treasury Secretary Jack Lew late Tuesday said the Treasury had started using its last tools to push back the date when the government will run out of legal borrowing authority.

-The shutdown's impact on economic growth and market volatility will likely increase the longer it continues.
+* While many investors expect the shutdown will be short-lived, its impact on economic growth and market volatility will likely be greater the longer it continues.
 Market participants are also watching the situation for an indication of how an impending debate on the debt ceiling might play out.
 That issue is considered far more important for the economy, as it could result in an unprecedented debt default if not passed.

-"There's a sense that the debate isn't going to end soon.
-Yesterday's rally was driven by a hope this wouldn't last, but that hope is diminishing," said Oliver Pursche, president of Gary Goldberg Financial Services in Suffern, New York.

-The S&P 500 has gained less than 0.2 percent over the past two sessions, a slight move that masks the volatility seen this week.
-Wall Street plunged on Monday as the deadline to keep the government open approached, then rebounded Tuesday on bets the government shutdown would be short-lived.
+* The S&P 500 is up less than 0.2 percent over the past two sessions, a slight move that masks the volatility seen this week.
+Wall Street plunged on Monday as the deadline to keep the government open approached, then rebounded on Tuesday on bets the government shutdown would be short-lived.

-Three of the top 20 investors in Microsoft Corp are lobbying the board to urge Bill Gates to step down as chairman of the software company he co-founded 38 years ago, according to people familiar with matter.
+* Three of the top 20 investors in Microsoft Corp are lobbying the board to press for Bill Gates to step down as chairman of the software company he co-founded 38 years ago, according to people familiar with matter.

-Shares of Alcoa Inc fell 2.8 percent to $7.94 in premarket trading after Deutsche Bank downgraded the stock to "sell" from "hold."
-The firm also upgraded Barrick Gold Corp to "buy," sending U.S. shares up 1.6 percent to $18.32 before the bell.
+* A J.C.
+Penney Co shareholder sued the struggling retailer Tuesday over its surprise decision to issue more than $810 million of stock to shore up liquidity, which led to a steep drop in its share price in after-hours trading.

+* The Empire State Realty Trust Inc, which owns the Empire State Building, said late Tuesday it had sold 71.5 million shares in an initial public offering at $13 apiece, at the low end of its expected range, to raise $929.5 million.
+The shares are due to begin trading Wednesday on the New York Stock Exchange.

 * Dow down 0.03 pct, S&P down 0.1 pct, Nasdaq down 0.04 pct (Updates to late afternoon)